 Changes to scoring for 'Two or More Years' and 'Graduate' categories

-From 2019, there will be changes to admissions scoring for entry to some of the Health Sciences professional programmes.
+Since 2019, there have been changes to admissions scoring for entry to some of the Health Sciences professional programmes.

-- Two or More Years of Study - Changes that will be introduced in 2019 (for entry from 2020 onwards)
+- Two or More Years of Study - Changes that were introduced in 2019 (for entry from 2020 onwards)

-- Graduate category - Changes that will be introduced in 2020 (for entry from 2021 onwards)
+- Graduate category - Changes that were introduced in 2020 (for entry from 2021 onwards)

 Changes to scoring for admission categories provides more information.